nryberg/nryberg.github.io/_posts/2020-04-22-life-on-the-data-river.md.md

 ---
-title: “Life “on the Data River
+title: “Life on the Data River”
 date: 2020-04-23
 categories:
   - blog